iron-io/docs/mq/reference/api/index.md

 ## Delete a Message from a Queue

-This will delete the message.
+This call will delete the message.
 Be sure you call this after you're done with a message or it will be placed back on the queue.

 ### Endpoint